| Title: | Dynamic Structural Equation Models |

 a standard quantile distribution for a given non-fixed family.
 This appraoch is followed here.

-It is currently only implemented when all variables follow family = "fixed"
+It is currently only implemented when all variables follow family = "fixed", but

 could be generalized to a mix of families upon request.